Free Willy: Writing

 The project first originated in 1984 when Keith Walker conceived of the story while working on The Goonies with the film's director Richard Donner, who would eventually serve as one of the executive producers for Free Willy.
 In the original script, the character of Jesse was a mute 10-year-old boy living with nuns.
-Donner and his wife, producer Lauren Schuler Donner, hired screenwriter Corey Blechman to update the script and to make it less sentimental, including making Jesse older and into a street tough-type.
-Schuler Donner cited the film as part of a broader initiative to make commercial films that, while entertaining, also convey important messages.
+Donner and his wife, producer Lauren Shuler Donner, hired screenwriter Corey Blechman to update the script and to make it less sentimental, including making Jesse older and into a street tough-type.
+Shuler Donner cited the film as part of a broader initiative to make commercial films that, while entertaining, also convey important messages.

 Filming

 Filmmakers searched throughout the U.S., Japan, France, Spain, and Argentina for an orca to portray Willy before settling on Keiko, a twelve-year-old orca that had been residing at Reino Aventura amusement park in Mexico City since 1985.
 The production team was able to film Keiko in the park while it underwent renovations from May and June 1992.
 A wooden backdrop was used to make the Reino Aventura aquatic arena appear as if it was located in the Pacific Northwest.
 Once filming concluded in Mexico City, production moved to Oregon and Washington for location shooting.
 Oregon locations featured in the film include Ecola State Park, Oregon Convention Center, Pioneer Courthouse Square, Morrison Bridge, 14th Street Pier, Tom McCall Waterfront Park, Burnside Skatepark and Oaks Amusement Park.
 The climactic jump scene takes place at the Hammond Marina in Warrenton where a rocket launcher was used to shoot the Willy animatronic out of the shoot.
 The final scene along with the opening and end credits featuring wildlife montages of the Southern resident orcas were shot by Bob Talbot.

 Most close-up shots involving limited movement by Willy, such as when he is in the trailer and the sequences involving him swimming in the open water, make use of an animatronic stand-in.
 Walt Conti, who supervised the effects for the orcas, estimated that half of the shots of the orca used animatronic stand-ins.
 Conti stated that the smaller movements of a real orca actually made things difficult in some ways for him and his crew; they had to concentrate on smaller nuances in order to make the character seem alive.
 The most extensive use of CGI in the film is the climax where Willy jumps over Jesse and into the wild.
 All stunts with Keiko were performed by the young orca trainer Justin Sherbert (known additionally by his stage name, Justin Sherman).

 Principal photography took place from May 18 to August 17, 1992.